Council Tax bills are issued every March, or when you become liable for paying Council Tax at a property.

 When you've filled in the e-billing signup form you'll get an error message.
 Don't worry about this, your request will go through and you'll received an email confirming you’ve registered for e-billing.

-How to view and download your e-bill
+How to view your e-bill

-When you've logged into mylambeth:
+When you've logged into the mylambeth Council Tax service

-- click on your Council Tax account number
+- select your Council Tax account

 - your bills will be in the eBills/Notices section.